-It is believed, according to Gibson’s ‘History of Cork’, the anglicised Cotter family name has its origins as Scandinavian
+According to Gibson’s ‘History of Cork’, the anglicised Cotter family name has its origins as Scandinavian “Kotter” of northern

-castle, had forfeited his estates as a consequence Irish War of 1641, whose name is listed on the “Forfeiting Proprietors in Ireland
+Castle, had forfeited his estates as a consequence Irish War of 1641, whose name is listed on the “Forfeiting Proprietors in Ireland

-His descendant, another Edmond, held conciderable property situated in and around Carrigtwohill, with his principle residence
+His descendant, another Edmond, held conciderable property situated in and around Carrigtwohill, with his principal residence

-being Anngrove, formally known as Ballinsperig, with further property interests in Queenstown “the Cove of Cork”.
+being Anngrove, formally known as Ballinsperry finally becoming Ballinsperrig, with further property interests in Queenstown “

 Edmond died in 1660, and is memorialised by an Italian plaque of marble which once was surmounted upon the ancient family vault

-within the former Franciscan Abbey grounds of Carrigtwohill, which now lies, it is believed, beneath new extension of Abbey ruins.
+within the former Abbey grounds of Carrigtwohill, which now lies, it is believed, beneath new extension of Abbey ruins.
 On the

 still standing Belfry of these ruins is where the plaque now resides, reads;

 "This monument was erected by Sir James Cotter for himself and his family Anno Domini 1688.